stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 forth the prophecy of their return.

   In the elder time chosen men had talked with the entombed Old Ones in dreams, but then something had happened.
-The great stone city R&rsquo;lyeh, with its monoliths and sepulchres, had sunk beneath the waves; and the deep waters, full of the one primal mystery through which not even thought can pass, had cut off the spectral intercourse.
+The great stone city R'lyeh, with its monoliths and sepulchres, had sunk beneath the waves; and the deep waters, full of the one primal mystery through which not even thought can pass, had cut off the spectral intercourse.
 But memory never died, and high-priests said that the city would rise again when the stars were right.
 Then came out of